-12-1-66 FREIGHT TRAILER.
+12-1-74 FREIGHT TRAILER.
 “Freight Tailer” means any trailer, semitrailer or pole trailer drawn by a truck tractor or road tractor, and any trailer, semitrailer or pole trailer drawn by a truck that has a gross vehicle weight of more than twenty-six thousand pounds, but “freight trailer” does not include manufactured homes, trailers of less than one-ton carrying capacity used to transport animals or fertilizer trailers of less than three thousand five hundred pounds empty weight.
 (66-1-4.6 NMSA 1978)

-12-1-67 GROSS COMBINATION VEHICLE WEIGHT “Gross combination Vehicle Weight” means the total of the gross vehicle weights of all units of a combination.
+12-1-75 GROSS COMBINATION VEHICLE WEIGHT.
+“Gross combination Vehicle Weight” means the total of the gross vehicle weights of all units of a combination.
 (66-1-4.7 NMSA 1978)

-12-1-68 GROSS COMBINATION WEIGHT RATING “Gross Combination Weight Rating” means the value specified by the manufacturer as the loaded weight of a combination; however, in the absence of a value specified by the manufacturer, the gross combination weight rating shall be determined by adding the gross vehicle weight rating of the power unit and the total weight of the towed unit or units and the load on those units.
+12-1-76 GROSS COMBINATION WEIGHT RATING.
+“Gross Combination Weight Rating” means the value specified by the manufacturer as the loaded weight of a combination; however, in the absence of a value specified by the manufacturer, the gross combination weight rating shall be determined by adding the gross vehicle weight rating of the power unit and the total weight of the towed unit or units and the load on those units.
 (66-1-4.7 NMSA 1978)

-12-1-69 gross factory shipping weight “Gross Factory Shipping Weight” means the weight indicated on the manufacturer's certificate of origin.
+12-1-77 gross factory shipping weight.
+“Gross Factory Shipping Weight” means the weight indicated on the manufacturer's certificate of origin.
 (66-1-4.7 NMSA 1978)

-12-1-70 gross vehicle weight.
+12-1-78 gross vehicle weight.
 “Gross Vehicle Weight” means the weight of a loaded vehicle.
 (66-1-4.7 NMSA 1978)

-12-1-71 gross vehicle weight rating “Gross Vehicle Weight Rating” means the value specified by the manufacturer as the loaded weight of a single vehicle.
+12-1-79 gross vehicle weight rating.
+“Gross Vehicle Weight Rating” means the value specified by the manufacturer as the loaded weight of a single vehicle.
 (66-1-4.7 NMSA 1978)

-12-1-72 Hazardous Material “Hazardous Material” means a substance or material in a quantity and form that may pose an unreasonable risk to health, safety or property when transported in commerce.
+12-1-80 Hazardous Material.
+“Hazardous Material” means a substance or material in a quantity and form that may pose an unreasonable risk to health, safety or property when transported in commerce.
 (66-1-4.8 NMSA 1978)

-12-1-73 Highway or Street “Highway” or “Street” means every way or place generally open to the use of the public as a matter of right for the purpose of vehicular travel, even though it may be temporarily closed or restricted for the purpose of construction, maintenance, repair or reconstruction.
+12-1-81 Highway or Street.
+“Highway” or “Street” means every way or place generally open to the use of the public as a matter of right for the purpose of vehicular travel, even though it may be temporarily closed or restricted for the purpose of construction, maintenance, repair or reconstruction.
 (66-1-4.8 NMSA 1978)

-12-1-74 Historic or Special Interest Vehicle “Historic or Special Interest Vehicle” means a vehicle of any age that, because of its significance, is being collected, preserved, restored or maintained by a collector as a leisure pursuit.
+12-1-82 Historic or Special Interest Vehicle.
+“Historic or Special Interest Vehicle” means a vehicle of any age that, because of its significance, is being collected, preserved, restored or maintained by a collector as a leisure pursuit.
 (66-1-4.8 NMSA 1978)

-12-1-75 Horseless Carriage “Horseless Carriage” means a motor vehicle at least thirty-five years old that is owned as a collector's item and used solely for exhibition and educational purposes.
+12-1-83 Horseless Carriage.
+“Horseless Carriage” means a motor vehicle at least thirty-five years old that is owned as a collector's item and used solely for exhibition and educational purposes.
 (66-1-4.8 NMSA 1978)

-12-1-76 HOUSE TRAILER.
+12-1-84 HOUSE TRAILER.
 “House Trailer” means a manufactured home.
 (66-1-4.8 NMSA 1978)